jmail1014/01challenge/README.md

 # Horiseon Website Refactor

-The purpose of this challenge was to refactor an exsiting sites code to help accessability.
+The purpose of this challenge was to refactor an exsiting appication's code to help accessability.
 The code was refactored and made to be more semantic.

 ## Description